tusharrkadam/Voting-Application/README.md

 Features:

-User sign up and login with Aadhar Card Number and password User can view the list of candidates
+User sign up and login with Aadhar Card Number and password.
+User can view the list of candidates.
-User can vote for a candidate (only once)
+User can vote for a candidate (only once).
-Admin can manage candidates (add, update, delete) Admin cannot vote
+Admin can manage candidates (add, update, delete).
+Admin cannot vote.

-Technologies Used
+Technologies Used -
 Node.js
 Express.js
 MongoDB